ohkami-rs/sqlx-d1/README.md

 ## Unsupported features

+- Transaction
-- Transaction ( let's wait for Cloudflare's side to support transation on D1 ! )
+    - Let's wait for Cloudflare's side to support transation on D1 !
-- Connection pool ( `sqlx::Pool` internally requires Rust async runtime (tokio / asycn-std) and time implemetation on the WASM runtime which is not done on Cloudflare Workers )
+- Connection pool ( `sqlx::Pool` internally requires Rust async runtime (tokio / asycn-std) and time implemetation of WASM runtime which is not done on Cloudflare Workers )
     - alternatively, `&sqlx_d1::D1Connection` implements `Executor`, not only `&mut` one.

 ## TODO features